 Good news!
 Bucked Up Non-Stim has a wide variety of flavors to choose from; Grape Gainz, Raspberry Lime Rickey, Pink Lemonade, and we just added two more to the list!

 - Strawberry Kiwi: Picture this; each time you mix your pre-workout you’re strolling to a garden, plucking juicy strawberries.
 Then you wander into the grove of trees and take kiwis fresh from the vine.
-Mix them up with some superpowered ingredients, and attack your workout revitalized and ready to build muscle, shed fat, and heal your adrenals.
+Mix them up with some superpowered ingredients, and attack your workout revitalized and ready to build muscle,* shed fat when combined with exercise,* and heal your adrenals.*

 - Orange Mango: Throw out the orange juice, Orange Mango tastes like paradise.
 Better still, if you need a little extra morning boost now that you’ve switched to decaf, our Bucked Up Non-Stim effectively helps start a day off right, optimizing your body’s ability to produce its own energy and therefore, the focus you need to slay your day.* (Maybe do a ½ scoop if not working out)